table process (selected) columns

 Specify the conditions or rules to select the rows.
 See expressions to select columns.

-You have the choice between boolean expressions (calculated for every column), a single column number or header name, or a parameter set containing column header names and/or numbers.
+You have the choice between boolean expressions (calculated for every column), a single column number or header name, or a set containing column header names and/or numbers.
 Note that processing will always happen from left to right with all columns affected.
 It makes no differnce whether a column is referenced once or more.

 The table context for partial table specifications is available for referencing just the columns easily.
 Example: [.]>=100.